GeraldIhekwaba/Honeypot-Project/README.md

 Next the outputs.conf file which tells the Universal Forwarder where to send those logs to, which is basically the ip address and listening port number of the Splunk Enterprise[_(Splunkfwd Outputs.conf file)_](/Screenshots/splunkfwd_outputconf.png)

 #### Simulating SSH Attacks and Verifying Logs
-Once the inputs.conf and outputs.conf files are set up, you can simulate SSH attacks on the Cowrie honeypot.
-These attacks will generate log data that is forwarded to Splunk Enterprise.
+Once the inputs.conf and outputs.conf files are set up you can simulate SSH attacks on the Cowrie honeypot, these attacks will generate log data that are forwarded to Splunk Enterprise.
+The following steps outline how to simulate SSH attacks on your Cowrie honeypot and view them for analysis on Splunk Enterprise.

+1) Open the terminal on a different host or virtual machine and SSH into the Cowrie honeypot using the following command "ssh root@<IP_address_of_honeypot>" replace <IP_address_of_honeypot> with the actual IP address of the machine that is hosting the Cowrie honeypot.
+You’ll be prompted for a password, any password entered will be accepted as a valid password since the honeypot is designed to allow access into the environment.